kevinding0218/InterviewDocuments/Q and A/gRPC.md

 - Client(GeneratedCode) <--> adf <--> (Generated Code)Server
 	- gRPC doesn't expect client and server to talk directly to one another, instead it uses a message definitions that created using Protocol Buffers to generate some code
 	- Server + Generated Code: has the responsibility of clients are going to interact with when they make requests of us
-	- Client + Generated Code: has the responsibility of providing
+	- Client + Generated Code: has the responsibility of providing the tunnel that is going to be used in order to prepare the messages that we generate on the client to be sent over h

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0MjYyOTU5NCwtNjU4NDE1MDEwLC0xNT
+eyJoaXN0b3J5IjpbLTE1ODg0MjM5MjQsMTQ0MjYyOTU5NCwtNj
-A2NzEzMDUwXX0=
+U4NDE1MDEwLC0xNTA2NzEzMDUwXX0=
 -->